TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2025-10-30-socratic-seminar-27.md

 * Tapscripts executing the OP_IF or OP_NOTIF instruction (regardless of result) are invalid.

 ##### Some background
-(ML discussion - Limit ScriptPubkey Size >= 520 Bytes Consensus)[https://groups.google.com/g/bitcoindev/c/YO8ZwnG_ISs]
+(ML discussion - Limit ScriptPubkey Size 520 Bytes Consensus)[https://groups.google.com/g/bitcoindev/c/YO8ZwnG_ISs]

 Precedent of invalidating blocks from uninteded consequences of bitcoin reference implementation
 * Inflation Bug (Satoshi Era)
 * LevelDB/BerkeleyDB Bug (2017)

 ##### Common Misconceptions
-* Difference between hard fork and softforks
+* Difference between hard fork and soft forks and what has happened in the past
 * Bip444 is not an "airdrop"
+* Signaling vs Doing Nothing vs URSF

 [link](https://github.com/bitcoin/bips/pull/2017)